The responsible administrator for this section is the Office of Community Standards. The Office of Student Affairs has approval authority.

 4.3.8.
 No College funds may be used to purchase alcohol or to support fundraisers to raise money to purchase alcohol.
 Funds may be used to pay for TIPS-certified student staff required for beverage service.

 4.3.9.
-Students are expected to follow all posted signs and instructions of the Amherst College Police Department or the Amherst College Athletics Department concerning the use of alcohol at athletic events.
+Students are expected to follow all posted signs and instructions of the Amherst College Police Department and the Amherst College Athletics Department.

-Amherst College is concerned about the use and abuse of alcohol and other drugs in our community.
-Alcohol abuse and illegal drug use affect the entire College community.
-The College’s primary concern with AOD use is the safety and well-being of our students.
+Amherst College is concerned about the use and misuse of alcohol and other drugs in our community.
+Substance misuse affects the entire College community.
+The College’s primary concern with AOD use is the safety and wellbeing of our students.
 Students are expected to abide by Massachusetts law and College policies.
 For students who choose to consume alcohol, the College expects that they do so in moderation to avoid compromising personal safety.

 Amherst acknowledges there may be times when students may face medical emergencies involving AOD use.
 In these situations, the College expects students to request emergency medical assistance for oneself or someone who may be suffering from a serious medical condition, including alcohol poisoning.

 Symptoms of alcohol poisoning can include: unconsciousness or unresponsiveness, disorientation or confusion, slow breathing, vomiting or choking and cold or pale skin.
-If the affected student is on campus, contact the Amherst College Police Department (ACPD) at (413) 542-2111.
-ACPD will respond and evaluate the student.
-Where appropriate, the Amherst College Emergency Medical Services (ACEMS), an Emergency Medical Technician (EMT), or a First Responder (FR) will accompany ACPD.
-If medical assistance is deemed necessary, the College expects the student to accept transportation to the hospital for medical attention.
+If the affected student is on campus, contact the Amherst College Dispatch Center (ACPD) at (413) 542-2111.
+The appropriate first responder will respond and evaluate the student.
+In most instances, Amherst College Emergency Medical Services (ACEMS) will respond with at least two fully certified Emergency Medical Technicians (EMTs).
+The Community Safety Assistant (CSA) team will also respond to collect basic information, and help when necessary, but will otherwise maintain a respectful distance.
+In the case of the patient needing higher evaluation and transport to the hospital, ACEMS will dispatch Amherst Fire Department (AFD), who will provide an ambulance staffed with paramedics.
+ACPD will respond in cases where AFD has been dispatched, a crime has been committed, or at the request of ACEMS.
+As long as the patient is physically and mentally capable of doing so, they can always refuse further care.
+If further medical assistance is deemed necessary, the College encourages the student to accept transportation to the hospital for medical attention.

-Because the safety and welfare of students is the College’s priority, the College has instituted a medical amnesty policy.
+Because the safety and welfare of students is the College’s priority, the College has instituted a medical amnesty policy covering alcohol and other substances – including, but not limited to, cannabis, cocaine, heroin, and fentanyl.
 This policy is applicable to the following parties:1) student requesting medical assistance for oneself; 2) student requesting medical assistance for another person; and 3) student for whom medical assistance was provided.

-When responding to such AOD violations, the College will consider the student’s decision to request medical assistance, and in most cases, view the act of seeking medical assistance as good judgment, therefore not deserving of the typical range of AOD sanctions.
+When responding, the College will consider the student’s decision to request medical assistance, and in most cases, view the act of seeking medical assistance as good judgment, therefore not deserving of the typical range of AOD sanctions.
 Thus, if it is determined that the medical amnesty policy applies to a situation, the students involved will not be subject to a violation of the AOD policy.
-Referral for AOD education still applies, and, in some instances, parental notification.
+Referral for AOD education may apply.

 This policy does not protect students who repeatedly violate College policies.
-Once a student receives medical amnesty, future amnesty is at the discretion of the Office of Student Affairs.
 The Dean of Students, Director of Community Standards, or designee also have discretion to determine that this policy does not apply in more serious situations, including criminal possession of drugs, property damage, violence, etc.